 We acknowledge that this can be a difficult transition, especially if the student has had a lot of media interaction prior to Waldorf school attendance.
 We are supportive of our families making this transition.
 Talk to your teacher for ideas on how to make this transition.

 Will my child have difficulties transferring into a class?

 The transition seems to vary with the temperament of the child, how well he or she adjusts to changes, and the grade of the transfer.
 Generally, through grade 5, the transition goes smoothly with slight adjustments to a new learning environment, artistic activities, and foreign languages.
 In grades 6–8, sometimes extra tutoring in Spanish and a musical instrument can help a student “catch up” to the level of the class.

 What is your immunization policy?

 This law mandates that all students be immunized before attending school.
-It also requires that schools submit immunization records to the state for tracking.
+It also requires that schools submit immunization records to the county for tracking.
 The state also provides an opportunity for parents to file a non-medical or medical exemption.
-When students are partially immunized, or are not immunized by the beginning of the school year, parents must provide exemption documentation to the school.

 Please review our 2022-2023 immunization rates by reviewing the charts below: